aws-samples/aws-blockchain-node-runners/lib/indy/README.md

 ##### Describe instance information to be built in inventory.yml

-- Create an indentory file containing information on the EC2 instance that will build the environment.
+- Create an inventory file containing information on the EC2 instance that will build the environment.
 Enter the instance ID described in the CDK output results in the settings column for each node.
 The value of `indyNetworkStack.ansibleFileTransferBucketName` described in CDK output results is inputted to `ansible_aws_ssm_bucket_name`.
 When Ansible transfers files to the target host, the Amazon Simple Storage Service (Amazon S3) bucket specified here is used.

   ```
   cd ..